wunderwuzzi23/blog/content/posts/2020/husky-ai-building-the-machine-learning-model.md

 model.save("huskymodel.h5")
 ```

-There is also the API to just store the weights, called `.save_weights`.
+There is also the API to only store the weights, called `.save_weights`.
 In that case you have to manually construct the model before loading the weights again.
 This is useful for saving checkpoints during training for instance.

 In TensorFlow there are two file formats to choose from when saving models `.h5`, and also a `SaveModel`.
-For now we will just focus on `.h5` models.
+For now we will just focus on the `.h5` file format.

-**Attack:** As you can image the model file itself is a pretty high value asset.
+**Attack idea:** As you can image the model file itself is a pretty high value asset.
 It does contain both the layout of the neural network, as well as the model weights.
 Tampering with this file will allow to add backdoors and cause a lot of other issues.
 We will analyze this more during threat modeling.

 ## Performing predictions